niels-oz/icon-generator-mcp/README.md

 ### 4. Restart Claude Code

 Restart Claude Code to load the new MCP server.
-You should see `generate_icon` available in the tools list.
+The `generate_icon` tool will be available for Claude Code to use automatically when you request icon generation.

 ## Usage